Doctor Who in Australia: Pre-history

-This rapidly changed, however, as petitions and letter writing campaigns got nowhere.
-After being fobbed off again in mid-1976 by the ABC, Howe, by then the new President of the SUSFA, brought the matter up with the Uni. club for action.
-SUSFA had several other active members who were keen Doctor Who fans, such as Kerrie Dougherty, Dallas Jones, and Jon Noble (who also published a roneoed Tolkien fanzine, South of Harad, East of Rhun, with material on the Daleks, etc., in some issues).
-The SUSFA agreed that in the August vacation it would hold a protest at the ABC Head office in Elizabeth Street, Sydney, complete with the SUSFA's Dalek.
-The "Demo" was to urge more screenings.

 The 1976 Save Doctor Who campaign

 During the vacation Antony Howe learned the ABC had actually decided to cease purchasing any new episodes of the series, and the planned "Dalek Demo" now had a more urgent goal – to "Save Doctor Who".
 Organised by Howe, SUSFA members and others, the "Dalek Demo" of 24 August 1976 helped create a small core of people who formed fandom in Sydney, then the rest of Australia, but only about 20 turned up at the peak, with a dozen people or so were present at other times.
 Even ABC Programme Dept. staff said they knew nothing about the top level decision.
 Management's decision was also widely revealed in the student newspaper and fans urged to begin a letter writing campaign, and to join the new Australasian Dr Who Fan Club, and attend a screening of the film Doctor Who and the Daleks where further details were announced.
 Thus was a longer term campaign to "Save Doctor Who" had been launched: complete with posters and leaflets; networking with existing Science Fiction enthusiasts around the country; a radio interview; and letter writing campaigns to the rest of the media, not just the ABC.
 The "Demo" and other efforts are widely thought by fans and others to have encouraged the broadcaster to change its mind.
-Howe, however, has doubts that such a small "Demo," and club, had much effect on a huge bureaucracy like the ABC.
+Howe, however, has doubts that such a small "Demo", and club, had much effect on a huge bureaucracy like the ABC.
 Eventually the ABC did buy the new series (season 2 and 3 of Tom Baker), Howe believes this was probably due to the high ratings in Britain, rather than to his own efforts.